The V124 Vox Kensington Bass amp was introduced in late 1967 and first appeared in the 1968 "The Sound That Travels With The Stars" Vox catalog.

-The Kensington was a 22 watt RMS, 45 watt peak bass amplifier with one 15" speaker made by Oxford in Chicago IL.
+The Kensington was a 22 watt RMS, 45 watt peak bass amplifier with one 15" speaker made by Jensen in Chicago IL.

 Tone-X was a tone control that replaced the normal bass and treble control.
 Tone-X was a sweepable EQ control that offered about a 6 db boost from approximately 50 hz (control counter clockwise) to 300 hz (control clockwise).

 An egg shaped Tone-X foot switch was an included accessory with the Kensington Bass amp.
 When the foot switch was actuated, the Tone-X effect was effectively set to the maximum (or "10") setting, overriding the position set on the rotary Tone -X control.
 The foot switch plugged into a recessed jack mounted in the upper rear back panel.

 The Kensington had a simple "U" shaped cart chrome plated trolley cart with two wheels in the rear.
 One would tilt the amp back while holding the handle to roll the amp.

 The 1968 US Vox price list indicated that the retail price for the Kensington Bass amp with the accessory foot switch, cover, and rolling trolley stand was $260.00.
 Adjusting the 1968 retail price of the V1241 Kensington Bass Amp for inflation to the current value of the dollar, this amp would retail for over $1600 today.